 Forty-one percent (41%) of the annual State budget goes to Education funding.
-Another 40% goes to support Health and Human Services (and yes, that’s BEFORE you factor in the potential of accepting on ObamaCare’s proposed Medicaid expansion, which will be funded by the Federal Government to only 90% of costs after 2016) …
+Another 40% goes to support Health and Human Services (and yes, that’s BEFORE you factor in the potential of accepting ObamaCare’s proposed Medicaid expansion, which will be funded by the Federal Government to only 90% of costs after 2016) …

 The budget percentages for Education and HHS are equally important in understanding the overall picture.
 Why?

-As an example, when a School District receives its annual budgeted funding, they must – each year – immediately set aside a significant portion of that funding to be applied towards that school district’s allotment of pension coverage.
-As pensions costs grow, school districts are forced to pay more and more for their pension service; and they will have less and less to spend on actual education.
+As an example, when a School District receives its annual budgeted funding, they must – each and every year – immediately set aside a significant portion of that funding to be applied towards that school district’s allotment of pension coverage.
+As pensions costs grow, school districts are forced to pay more and more for their pension service; meaning they will have less and less to spend on actual education.

 So when you speak of those “real problems” facing Pennsylvania … Education, Unemployment, the Economy and Taxes … there is a genuine, behind-the-scenes connection between pension costs obligations and all those REAL problems.
 And more importantly, to financing any solutions to those REAL problems.

-So what’s State Government to do?
+So what’s State and local Government to do?
 What tough choices do you make now?
 Do you raise Property Taxes again?
 Do you raise Corporate Taxes in a state which is already has the HIGHEST corporate tax rate in the country?
 Or do you do something about the most easily identifiable and underlying problem?

 If you are not yet convinced, take a look at recent examples in countries like Greece and Italy, where excessive pension costs drove cataclysmic threats to economic stability.
 Or take a look closer to home …